 7. Identify Career Plan Resources

 It is a highly recommended practice to outline the resources (both financial and material), ensuring career plan success.
-For instance, if in your career plan, you had outlined to enrol for a master’s degree; you should be able to outline, how you expect to pool funds for this.
-This could be through; applying for scholarships, or a decision to raise the required funds through personal savings, loans, and grants.
+For instance, if in your career plan, you had outlined to enroll for a Master’s Degree; you should be able to outline, how you expect to pool funds for this.
+This could be through applying for scholarships or deciding to raise the required funds through personal savings, loans, and grants.

 8. Implement your Career Plans

 This is a very vital factor for career success.
 Creating an effective career plan alone, will not make you achieve success, because the best plans cannot execute themselves.
-You would have wasted your time preparing a career plan, if you don’t commit time to execute it.
+You would have wasted your time preparing a career plan if you didn’t commit time to execute it.

 Conclusion